kodamap/tellooo/README.md

 ### Test on your PC

-Modify 'Tello_addr' of '[Tello]' section in Tello.cfg.
+Modify 'Tello_addr' of '[Tello]' section in tello.cfg.
+You can change this when you test udp video streaming on your pc. (see test\server.py)

 ```sh
 [Tello]